Internet-Draft DAP Extensions July 2025

 1. Introduction

-Differential privacy depends on being able to limit the contributions from participants.
-The basic mechanism that DAP uses to cap contributions is anti-replay.
+For differential privacy, its effective implementation depends on being able to limit contributions from participants, or set bounds on sensitivity.
+The basic mechanism that DAP uses to cap contributions is record anti-replay.
 Aggregators are responsible for ensuring that the same report cannot be aggregated more than once.
-An honest participant will contribute a limited number of reports and can rely on at least one aggregator preventing that report from being used multiple times.
-(The threat model does not seek to protect the privacy of a dishonest participant.)
+An honest participant will contribute a limited number of reports and can rely on at least one aggregator preventing each report from being used multiple times.

 2. Conventions and Definitions